rhoekman/adblocker-detection/README.md

 # adblocker-detection

-Simple jQuery snippet that will detect if an AdBlocker is active and sends an event to Google Analytics.
+Simple jQuery snippet that will detect if an AdBlocker is active or not and sends an event to Google Analytics.

 <b>Motivation:</b>